 Known Limitations in Beta

-- One quadrant per field – A single field can appear in only one quadrant at a time (e.g., “Resolved On” cannot be used in both "Filters" and "Columns").
+- One quadrant per field – A field can only appear in one quadrant at a time.
+For example, "Resolved On" cannot be used in both "Filters" and "Columns" at the same time.

-- No delete/archive – Saved reports cannot be deleted or archived.
-This is a known limitation and planned for a future release.
+- No delete or archive – Saved reports cannot be deleted or archived in this beta release.

-- Limited field availability – Certain fields are currently not available in the beta (e.g., attachments, private notes, detailed time tracking).
-See “Fields Not Available in Beta” for the full list.
+- Limited field availability – Some fields are not currently available in beta, including attachments, private notes, and detailed time tracking.
+See the “Fields Not Yet Available in Beta” section for details.

-- No report sharing or scheduling – Functionality such as sharing, scheduled delivery, and deleting a report will be included in future updates.
+- No report sharing or scheduling – Sharing, scheduled delivery, and report deletion are planned for future updates.

-- Browser support limited – Custom Reporting (beta) is supported on Google Chrome, Safari, and Microsoft Edge.
+- Limited browser support – Custom Reporting (beta) is supported in Google Chrome, Safari, and Microsoft Edge.
 Firefox is not supported at this time.

-- If a district has only one custom field, the "Custom Fields" grouping will not appear in the field selector.
-Instead, the single custom field will be listed at the bottom of the available fields list, outside of any grouped category.
+- If a district has only one custom field, the "Custom Fields" grouping does not appear in the field selector.
+Instead, the single custom field appears at the bottom of the available fields list outside of a grouped category.

 Fields Not Yet Available in Beta

-The following fields and areas are not currently supported in the Custom Reporting (beta) release.
-These items will be evaluated for inclusion in future releases.
+The following fields and areas are not currently supported in the Custom Reporting (beta) release:

 - Dashboard data or visualizations